 During the dark winter months, Amsterdam comes to life with a spectacular open-air exhibition called Amsterdam Light Festival.
 The 53-day event gathers the best national and international light artists to showcase their work throughout the city center and along its picturesque canals.

-The 8th edition of the festival takes place from 28 November 2019 until 19 January 2020, and all the fabulous sculptures and art installations on display will gravitate around the theme “Disrupt!”.
+The 10th edition of the festival takes place from 2 December 2021 until 23 January 2022, and all the fabulous sculptures and art installations on display will gravitate around light.

 Snowbombing, Mayrhofen, Austria

 Held in the lively ski town of Mayrhofen, in the Tyrolean Alps, Snowbombing translates into 7 crazy days and nights, jam-packed with music and mountain fun.
 And with lots of powdery pistes, some of the hottest names in electronic music, and a roster of hedonistic parties taking place in unique venues around the resort (think street parties, igloo raves, and slopeside stages), this is clearly one of Europe’s greatest snow parties.